 The functional currency is the currency of the primary economic environment in which an entity operates.
-The functional currency of the Company as determined by management, is the Canadian dollar and this is also the currency in which it presents these financial statements.
-The Company recognizes transactions in currencies other than the Canadian dollar (foreign currencies) at the rates of exchange prevailing at the dates of the transactions.
+The Company recognizes transactions in currencies other than the functional currencies of its entities at the rates of exchange prevailing at the dates of the transactions.
 Foreign exchange gains and losses resulting from the settlement of such transactions and from the translation of monetary assets and liabilities denominated in foreign currencies at the period end exchange rates are recognized in the statement of loss and comprehensive loss.
 Non-monetary items that are measured in terms of historical cost in a foreign currency are not retranslated.
 Revenues and expenses are translated at the exchange rates approximating those in effect on the date of the transactions.